 - 6 warning signs of meeting fatigue

-- 9 tips for avoiding meeting fatigue
+- 9 tips to combat meeting fatigue

 Meeting fatigue is a feeling of physical and mental exhaustion following video conferencing calls.
 Remote work has changed meeting culture, and many employees find their calendars filled with multiple video calls every day.
 Back-to-back video calls can be draining to even the most engaged employees.